Goiter & Thyroid Nodules

 Such small nodules are found when a person has a medical imaging procedure performed for some other reason, such as a sonogram of the carotid arteries; a CAT or MRI scan of their neck, head, or chest; or a PET scan.
 These very small, incidentally detected thyroid nodules are called thyroid incidentalomas.

 Finally, of course, thyroid nodules can also be classified as benign or malignant depending on whether the cells of which they are comprised have the potential to spread beyond the thyroid gland into adjacent tissues or distant parts of the body.
 Specific causes of thyroid nodules and how they are distinguished are discussed below.

-A multinodular goiter is an enlarged thyroid gland with a goiter comprised of multiple thyroid nodules.
-The nodules can be very small (often only a few millimeters in size) or a larger size (several centimeters) and there is often a dominant noduler.
-The key question is whether the nodules are benign or maligant (cancerous).
+A multi-nodular goiter is an enlarged thyroid gland with a goiter comprised of multiple thyroid nodules.
+The nodules can be very small (often only a few millimeters in size) or a larger size (several centimeters) and there is often a dominant nodule.
+The key question is whether the nodules are benign or malignant (cancerous).
 This is discussed in more detail below.

 To understand why some types of goiter develop, it is first important to know what the normal function of the thyroid gland is and how it is regulated.
 The thyroid gland makes and releases into blood two small chemicals, called thyroid hormones: thyroxine (T4) and triiodothyronine (T3).
 Each of them is comprised of a pair of connected tyrosine amino acids to which four or three iodine molecules, respectively, are attached.